wp-plugins/eventappi-lite/README.txt

 == Upgrade Notice ==

-= 1.0.6 =
+= 1.0.7 =
-This version adds some error management for the activation process.
+Corrects an error where multiple copies of events are created on the EventAppi API

 == Screenshots ==